-For states, agencies, organizations and institutions that wish to engage with the Grand Bargain, please contact the Grand Bargain Secretariat.
+Member States, agencies, organisations and institutions that wish to engage with the Grand Bargain, please contact the Grand Bargain Secretariat.

 How is the implementation of the Grand Bargain commitments being monitored?

-Grand Bargain Signatories submit an annual self-report that provides data for the Annual Independent Grand Bargain Report.
-The self-report is made public on the Grand Bargain webpage.
-An independent group of consultants is tasked with producing the Annual Independent Report, which is commissioned by the Grand Bargain Facilitation Group.
+Grand Bargain Signatories submit an annual self-report that provides data for the Grand Bargain Annual Independent Report.
+The self-reports are made public on the Grand Bargain webpage.
+The Grand Bargain Facilitation Group commissions an independent group of consultants with producing the Annual Independent Report.

 Where do I find out more about the Grand Bargain?